 He entered the Pacific ocean through the Magellan Strait and along the way he captured 9 ships and ransacked multiple towns, supplying his fleet with plenty of provisions and treasure.
 However he did not come out unscathed, he had to repair his ships and eventually burn the Hugh Gallant, due to a lack of crew to sail her.
 Luck did present itself in the way of a captured pilot, he had explained to Cavendish that a treasure galleon returning from the Philippines was expected in either within a couple of months, near Cabo San Lucas.
 Cavendish was very aware that the Spanish government only allowed two ships a year to make such a voyage, and they usually carried a full years worth of wealth on each ship.
 Treasure that would include, gold, silver, jewels, spices, silk, damask, wines and other materials.
 They sailed to Cabo San Lucas and laid in wait for the incoming galleon, and on November 4th 1587 the Santa Ana, piloted by Tomas de Alzola, was spotted by a lookout.
 A small chase ensued and when he came along side the Santa Ana to battle, he noticed the ship did not carry any cannons.
 The battle only lasted a few hours before the Santa Ana struck her colors, and surrendered.
 On board were 100 Spaniards, 60 “people of color,” famed explorer Sebastian Vizcaino, along with pilots, Alonzo de Valladolid and Sebastian Rodriguez Cermeño.

-The Santa Ana was brought back to Cabo San Lucas and Cavendish was stunned at amount of treasure that lay before them, it would be legendary.
+The Santa Ana was brought back to San Lucas Bay and Cavendish was stunned at amount of treasure that lay before them, it would be legendary.
 The was so much treasure that he had to pick and choose what to take, due to the size difference between the Desire and Content, and that literally took days to accomplish.
 The Santa Ana was capable of handling 700 tons worth of cargo, while the combined carrying weight between the Desire and Content was only 180 ton.
 Think about how much treasure was wasted, burned or destroyed.
-Cavendish’s reported inventory included 100 troy pounds of gold, today worth $1.4 million today plus silver, musks used in perfumes, silks, spices, satin, and pearls.
+Cavendish’s reported inventory included 100 troy pounds of gold, silver, musks used in perfumes, silks, spices, satin, and pearls today worth nearly $4 million dollars today.
 Each side claiming an enormous amount of wealth or loss depending on which side you listen to, but the true number will never be known.

 This is also possibly where dissension within his crew may have begun, normally the crew would get a percentage of the booty.
 But before they left England each crew member had agreed to a particular “salary” for the voyage.
 Imagine if you were on the crew, and there before you lay a lifetime worth of wealth, but you were not entitled to any of it… You basically signed up for a bit more than minimum wage.

 Cavendish left survivors with food and materials to survive, they did manage to get by and eventually floated what was left of the Santa Ana back to Acapulco.
 Meanwhile, on November 17th Cavendish and the two fully loaded ships sailed west crossing the Pacific.
 Except that shortly after leaving, the Content was never seen again.
 Was this because the ship was so overloaded it sank?
 It has been rumored that Cavendish did not trust the complaining crew of the Content and may have sabotaged their ship.
 Personally, I can’t see why he would sink more treasure just to teach the crew a lesson, there are other ways to handle that.
-Or could it be that the crew thought they could make a getaway and split the booty among them?
+Or could it be that the crew thought that they had enough of Cavendish’s gruff persona and thought they could make a getaway and split the booty among them?
 After all, they had more than 100 times their pay aboard the ship.

 The real question is just how much water would be needed for a fully loaded 60 ton galleon to sail, up a river?
 I have heard quite a few answers from 10 ft to 20 feet, depending on water kind of water and conditions they were sailing in, choppy water, storm or no storm, high winds, no winds etc. The other thing that keeps nagging at me is just how soft the surrounding cliffs near the waterway would be, and would that cause the ship to get stuck on the inbound route.
 History tells us that the Colorado River was known for the multitude of sand bars, and how this caused many small draft side wheel river boats to get stuck..